zhuoqiang/jing/README.rst

-净 Jing! - Dead Clean Pelican Blog Theme
+Jing! - Dead Clean Pelican Blog Theme
 #########################################

 Jing is a Pelican blog theme with a extreme simple and clean UI